3 x 5 Item Cards

 kit.

-- If an item is lost or destroyed, you don't need to erase it from your
+If an item is lost or destroyed, you don't need to erase it from the

 character sheet.
 You simply hand the 3 x 5 card to the DM.

-- They allow you to easily categorized and organize groups of items.
+They allow you to easily categorize and organize groups of items.
 For

 example.
 Store all your backpack items in an envelope labelled 'Backpack'.